StyraInc/opa-springboot/README.md

         // Other security configs
         return http.build();
     }
 }
 ```
 Auto-configuration will be done using `OPAAutoConfiguration`.
-If any customization would be needed, custom `OPAClient`
+If any customization be needed, custom `OPAClient`
-or `OPAAuthorizationManager` beans could be defined.
+or `OPAAuthorizationManager` beans could be defined by clients.

+### OPAProperties
 Configuration properties are defined in `OPAProperties` and can be set
 [externally](https://docs.spring.io/spring-boot/reference/features/external-config.html), e.g. via
 `application.properties`, `application.yaml`, system properties, or environment variables.